mike-french/myrex/README.md

 When an input string is successfully matched, the fragment matching the group is stored as a _capture._
-The set of all captures is returned as a map of name keys to capture valules.
+The set of all captures is returned as a map of name keys to capture values.

+Groups can be explicitly labelled with string names using the syntax `(?<name>....)`.

-Names are the 1-based integer order of the opening `(` in the REGEX.
+Unlabelled groups are implicitly labelled with 1-based integers based on the position of the opening `(` in the REGEX.
 The 0-index capture always refers to the whole input string.
-In future, explicitly named captures will be supported.

 Capture values can be represented in two ways:
 * The `{position, length}` reference into the input string.
 * The actual substring (binary) matched by the group.

+Processing of captures for a successful result is controlled by the `:capture` and `:return` options (see below).

 ## NFA Design